About Indiana Writing Project

 "No matter what, have them write every day."

 THE INDIANA WRITING PROJECT (IWP) is administered through Ball State University's English Department and funded through the generous support of Ball State and the National Writing Project.
 IWP has been recognized by the Indiana State Legislature for its work in helping teachers improve student writing performance.

-Every summer, IWP sponsors the Invitational Leadership Institute, a professional development experience at the core of our model of teachers teaching teachers.
+Every summer, IWP sponsors the Invitational Leadership Institute (ILI), an event we sometimes also refer to as Summer Institute.
+ILI is a professional development experience at the core of our model of teachers teaching teachers.
 At the Institute, participants reflect critically on their teaching while developing as writers themselves.
 Participants return to their classrooms in the fall energized and able to offer a wider repertoire of writing experiences for their students.

 Participants (or fellows) can then become Teacher Consultants able to give workshops and inservice professional development on a variety of topics.
 These workshops bring the benefits of the Writing Project to other teachers across the state.